- As low as $168/Night

 - Apartment

-Unwind in Myrtle Beach at this alluring apartment.
-This terrific property offers a calming getaway for guests.
+Unwind in Myrtle Beach at this gorgeous apartment.
+This terrific property offers a peaceful getaway for guests.
 The bedroom features a nice king bed, ensuring a comfortable nighttime's sleep.
 The bathroom includes a bathtub for a calming soak.
 In addition to the cozy bedroom, there are two additional spaces—a living room with a couch bed and an oCarolina Room with another couch bed.
 You'll find everything you need here, from heating and AC to WiFi and a washing machine.
 Plus, there's a exercise room for those looking to stay active.
-Appreciate your time in Myrtle Beach at our apartment.
+Savor your time in Myrtle Beach at our apartment.

 This condo is located on the 3rd floor and only stairs (no elevator)